Care After Bariatric Surgery

 Missing office visits could compromise the outcomes of your weight loss surgery.
 Long-term follow-up care after bariatric surgery is mandatory for success.

-Supports groups are helpful for anyone undergoing a major life change, and weight loss surgery is no exception.
-The team at Expert Surgical offer several regular support group meetings, access to nutritionists, fitness counselors, and mental health experts to help you on your weight loss journey.
+Support groups are helpful for anyone undergoing a major life change, and weight loss surgery is no exception.
+The team at Expert Surgical offers access to nutritionists, fitness counselors, and mental health experts to help you on your weight loss journey.